Is it Safe to Hitchhike in American Samoa?

 Do People Hitchhike in American Samoa?

-Hitchhiking is not unheard of in American Samoa, but it’s usually used as a last resort, considering there are inexpensive buses LINK#T002, as well as taxis LINK#T038 available, at least on the main island of Tutuila LINK#D006.
+Hitchhiking is not unheard of in American Samoa, but it’s usually used as a last resort, considering there are inexpensive buses LINK#T002, as well as taxis available, at least on the main island of Tutuila.

-With that in mind, the Manu'a Islands LINK#D012 tend to be the islands where most hitchhiking occurs, due to the lack of public transport infrastructure.
+With that in mind, the Manu'a Islands tend to be the islands where most hitchhiking occurs, due to the lack of public transport infrastructure.
+But also due to the small population on these islands, you could be waiting a while before someone picks you up.

 While locals will certainly understand the universal sign of sticking your thumb out on the side of the road, and many are more than happy to pick up hitchhikers, the main problem with hitchhiking in American Samoa is that rides won’t generally be very long, perhaps from one village to the next or straight to Pago Pago.
 As a result, it could take you a good while to travel longer distances.